 - The temporomandibular joints (TMJ) that connect the lower jaw to the skull may undergo excessive stress, making it difficult to move the jaw.
 This can be experienced as limited movement of the jaws, pain while biting or chewing food, brushing the teeth, yawning, etc.

-- Since the biting surfaces of the teeth wear away, it may seem uncomfortable to bite or chew food.
+- Since the biting surfaces of the teeth wear away, it may become uncomfortable to bite or chew food.

-- The root canal cavity of the teeth may be exposed to the microbes in the mouth, thus significantly increasing the chances of developing a dental infection.
+- The root canal space of the teeth may become exposed to the microbes in the mouth, thus significantly increasing the risk of developing a dental infection.

-- Patients may experience lockjaw, due to which their jaw may be stuck in an open position for a brief period.
+- The jaw may get stuck in an open position for a brief period.

-- Clicking or popping sound in the TMJ when you move the jaw.
+- The patient may also experience clicking or popping sounds in the TMJ when they move the jaw.

 The dentist will conduct a thorough diagnosis of your oral condition and determine how best to treat it.
-We would recommend using a night-time bruxism guard, which would be customized according to the contour of your oral setup.
+We would recommend using a night-time bruxism guard, which would be customized according to the contour of your oral cavity.
 The bruxism guard is made from dental-grade plastic, allowing it to retain its shape for a long duration.
-It keeps the teeth from the upper and lower jaw from coming in contact with each other, thereby completely avoiding the chances of abrasive wear of the enamel.
+It keeps the teeth from the upper and lower jaw from coming into contact with each other, thereby preventing the abrasive wear of the enamel.
 If the condition is complicated and linked to the alignment of the jaw, we may have to perform surgery to change the positioning of the jaw.

-Additionally, patients would have to make subtle changes to their everyday routine.
+Additionally, patients would have to make subtle changes to their everyday routines.
 Being conscious of the jaw movement and avoiding clenching the jaw can help prevent excessive stress from being applied to the TMJ.
-Massaging the TMJ relieves the stress lodged in the tissues, enabling the lower jaw's better movement.
-It would be advisable to avoid frequent snacking.
+Stretching exercise and massaging the TMJ relieve the stress lodged in the tissues, enabling the lower jaw's better movement.
+It is also advisable to avoid frequent snacking.